-Trump told Pena Nieto U.S. may send troops after Mexico's 'bad hombres': transcript | The Japan Times
+Trump reportedly told Pena Nieto U.S. may send troops into Mexico, accused Australia of trying to export 'next Boston bombers' | The Japan Times

 Trump tasked his son-in-law and senior adviser, Jared Kushner — a real estate executive with no foreign policy experience — with managing the ongoing dispute, according to an administration official with knowledge of the call.

-At a press conference with British Prime Minister Theresa May last week, Trump described his call with Pena Nieto as “friendly.”
+At a news conference with British Prime Minister Theresa May last week, Trump described his call with Pena Nieto as “friendly.”

 In a statement, the White House said the two leaders acknowledged their “clear and very public differences” and agreed to work through the immigration disagreement as part of broader discussions on the relationship between their countries.